PaulineAC/PaulineAC/README.md

 ###
-👋 Hi, I'm Pauline!
+👋 Hi, I'm Pauline! <br />
-🔭 I'm currently working as a project manager in academia but am looking for data jobs in industry 🌱 Python & SQL
+🔭 I'm currently working as a project manager in academia but am looking for data jobs in industry <br />
+🌱 Python & SQL <br />
 💬 How to reach me: https://www.linkedin.com/in/pauline-cuperus/

 <!--